Module-2-project/Module-2-app/README.md

 What can the user do with the app?

+If not logged in:

 - User can sign up and create an account
 - User can login
+- User can access all recipes stored in the DB but can only see a summary
+- User can get a random recipe suggestion, again only the summary
+- If user tries to access a ptotected route, he/she will be redirected to the sign up page

+If logged in, these are extra features:

-- User can log out (if logged in)
+- User can log out
-- User can see his/her profile and edit the information there, as well as delete the account (if logged in)
+- User can see his/her profile and edit the information there, as well as delete the account
+- User can see recipe detail (additional data on ingredients and steps etc)
-- User can create recipe and edit them (if logged in)
+- User can create recipe and edit them
-- User can access all recipes stored in the DB (if logged in - otherwise only sees a summary)
-- User can access his/her own recipes from the profile page
+- User can access all his/her recipes in his/her profile

 ---

 ## User stories (Backlog)

+If not logged in:

-- User can search for recipes with different filters (if logged in - otherwise can only search by name)
+- User can search for recipes by name
 - User can sort results by different fields - ascending and descending
+- User can view all reviews linked to a recipe

+If logged in, these are extra features:

+- User can search for recipes with different filters
+- User can send a review to rate a recipe
+- User can see all his/her reviews in his profile

 ---